-Insider security incidents cause loss of proprietary and confidential information and can damage an organization's reputation, but most cases can be prevented.
+Insider security incidents cause loss of proprietary and confidential information and can damage an organization's reputation, but most cases are preventable.
 Let's look at both no-tech and high-tech solutions.

 So, where do you start?
 You can begin preventing insider threat issues by implementing these measures:

-According to Jeff Jenkins, vice president and chief internet security officer for First Advantage, another effective no-tech solution is to establish a culture of accountability with managers through acknowledgements or attestations, so they understand they are responsible for the actions of their staff.
+According to Jeff Jenkins, vice president and chief internet security officer for First Advantage, another effective no-tech solution is to establish a culture of accountability with managers through acknowledgments or attestations, ensuring they understand their responsibility for the actions of their staff.

-"From a more positive perspective, it is also useful to engage personnel managers to aid in the training, monitoring and enforcing of desirable behaviors from their employees," Jenkins said.
+"From a more positive perspective, it is also useful to engage personnel managers to aid in the training, monitoring and enforcing of desirable behaviors from their employees," he said.

-If your organization has the budget to invest in a solution to protect against insider threats, some of the more effective ones are:
+If your organization has the budget to invest in a tech solution to protect against insider threats, these are some of the most effective:

 - Data loss prevention (DLP)